zouloux/chimera/doc/01-server-setup.md

     - Validate and exit shell with ctrl+c
 - Configure generated file for your needs following [this](https://docs.gitlab.com/runner/configuration/advanced-configuration.html)
 - You can restart everything to be sure with `cd ~/chimera/core/gitlab && docker-compose down && docker-compose up -d`
-- After restart, Gitlab's `/admin/runners` should show registered runner.
+- After restart, Gitlab's web page `/admin/runners` should show registered runner.

-7. Set global variables
+7. Create SSH key and set global variables
+- Generate an SSH key for your server to identify it with other production servers ([more info](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)).
-- Go to Gitlab's `/admin/application_settings/ci_cd` and add 3 variables :
+- Then, go to Gitlab's `/admin/application_settings/ci_cd` and add 3 variables :
-    - `SSH_PRIVATE` and `SSH_PUBLIC` (generate a key for to identify gitlab, [more info](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key)).
+    - `SSH_PRIVATE` and `SSH_PUBLIC`
-      Remove comments from `SSH_PRIVATE`, it should only inclure the key body.
+      Remove comments from `SSH_PRIVATE`, it should only include the key body.
     - `CHIMERA_HOST` to `root@172.17.0.1:2002` if Gitlab is installed on same server than Chimera.
 Otherwise, specify SSH target to connect from outside.
 - Add public key to `~/.ssh/authorized_keys` on Chimera server